 For couples who appreciate beaches and vacationing by the water, New York state boasts three coasts (the Atlantic, Lake Erie, and Lake Ontario) as well as the Finger Lakes, Thousand Islands, Hudson River Valley and Long Island.
 And don’t forget that thundering marvel that has lured lovers for generations, Niagara Falls at the Canadian border.

 01 of 10

-Held in Syracuse from August 22 - September 3, 2018, the Great New York State Fair shows off how agricultural the rest of the state is outside of New York City.
-Its Taste NY Marketplace carries products from around the 62 mostly rural counties, and there's a Food Truck competition on September 2.
+Held in Syracuse from August 21 - September 2, 2019, the Great New York State Fair shows how agricultural the rest of the state is outside of New York City.

-The fair also has some big-name entertainers lined up, including Blondie, Counting Crows, Dave Matthews, and Smokey Robinson.
+The fair also books big-name entertainers.
 To avoid the mid-day throngs and heat, plan to arrive in the afternoon and stay late.

 Best Place for Couples to Stay: Turning Stone Casino Resort, about 35 miles away, has a luxurious Lodge (try to score a suite with a hot tub on the deck), upscale Tower accommodations, good restaurants, plenty of gambling and good air-conditioning.

 One of America's most beautiful race tracks, the Saratoga Race Course season is brief.
 So plan to visit in summer, when you can see magnificent Thoroughbreds compete between July 11 and September 2, 2019.

 Opened in 1863, the property has maintained much of its 19th-century grandeur including a sloping grandstand roof with graceful turrets.
 Hot tip: Make an advance reservation at the Turf Terrace, where you will have a privileged view from the grandstand, watch the action in comfort and enjoy a meal.